hiromi2424/CakePHP-Kcaptcha-Plugin/README.md

 ## Installation

-in your plugins directory,
+In your plugins directory,

 	git clone git://github.com/hiromi2424/CakePHP-Kcaptcha-Plugin.git kcaptcha

-or in current directory of your repository,
+Or in current directory of your repository,

 	git submodule add git://github.com/hiromi2424/CakePHP-Kcaptcha-Plugin.git plugins/kcaptcha

+If you want to use your kcaptcha library(maybe for your config file), put the files into `vendors/kcaptcha`.

 ## Usage